natesire/remove-duplicates/README.md

+# Solution

+The unit tests show the solution working.
+There is an integration test that runs all the steps.
+I used a JS Set to uniquely identify each field and object.

+# Run the app tests

+npm run tests
+# Clarification

+Objects could mean any JSON object or the actual key named "objects" in the JSON schema.

+# Policy for Removing Duplicates

+IEEE keeps the last key/value pair based on order.
+There's no timestamp in the data to create a more robust policy.

+# Architecture

+The algorithm to normalize clean the schema is n^2 worse case.
+Fields are a loop inside of Objects loop.
+Loop inside a loop.
+It also depends on how much data schema we are working with. n fields and n objects.
+I would recommend the cleaner be run async off the monolith.
+An async node worker pool can be setup to alert the frontend when it is done.

+# Ultimate Solution

+Identify how to keep duplicates from being entered in the first place.

+# ORIGINAL Instructions

 ## Remove Duplicates From Mock Knack Application Schema

 Knack is a no-code platform that includes an online database.
 Knack users will at times, through unexpected API usage or an unknown bug, corrupt their application schemas.
 One common issue they may run into is having duplicate fields and/or objects in their application schema.
 These duplicates cannot be removed by the Knack UI and lead to TypeErrors and other problems.